bogdan9898/flaskvel/docs/README.md

 {
   "errors": {
     "password": [
-      "The password field confirmation does not match.", "The password field must have more than 6 characters."
+      "The password field does not match it's confirmation.", "The password field must have more than 6 characters."
+    ],
+    "username": [
+      "The username field is required.",
+      "The username field must be a string."
     ]
   },
   "status": "Validation failure"